LSS West - (360) 596-5472

 - the class or project you are working on

-No, not necessarily.
-You are always welcome to work on your own in LSS West, and often if you have a short question, a tutor will be available to help you on a drop-in basis.
-However, during busy times of the quarter — typically weeks 3-5 and 9-11 of fall, winter, and spring term — our appointment schedule tends to fill up two to three days in advance.
+Note, too, that during busy times of the quarter—typically around midterms and before finals—our appointment schedule tends to fill up two to three days in advance.
 For that reason, we encourage you to schedule appointments ahead of time rather than try to schedule for the same day.
 As much as possible, come early and come often!